-Have you ever found when you study and learn elements of a language's grammar that you can answer questions about it on an exam correctly, but when you are speaking the language, sometimes the grammar comes out wrong?
+Have you ever found that when you study and learn elements of a language's grammar that you can answer questions about it on an exam correctly, but, when you are speaking the language in the real world, sometimes the grammar comes out wrong?
 This phenomenon is more common than you might think!
 Especially with languages like English, Spanish, French, and etc., students know the grammar, but they can't use it!
-It's all stored in the knowledge part of your brain!
+It's all stored in the knowledge part of their brain!

 My best advice for this is to try to connect the grammar you are learning to the speech center of the brain.
 This is where grammar exercises become extremely useful.
 Once you are sure that your answers are correct, copy the sentences down in correct grammar, read them aloud in a clear voice (and be sure to look away from the paper when you can).
 Stand up, walk around, and try to find different places to finish and read grammar exercises.
 When you're using the language in real-life situations, it won't necessarily be at a table or desk.